openscad/openscad/doc/Windows-VisualStudio.md

 1. Your Visual Studio installation must include support for ATL and MFC.
 1. You will need to have a working version of `bison` and `flex` available on the PATH.
 Installing the versions that come with the _mingw-developer-tools_ package of [MinGW on SourceForge](https://sourceforge.net/projects/mingw/files/latest/download) is one option (remember to update the PATH to include `C:\MinGW\msys\1.0\bin`).
 1. You will need to have a copy of [vcpkg](https://vcpkg.io/en/index.html), which is the Microsoft Package Manager for Windows.
-1. OpenSCAD uses MCAD and that requires that you have a copy of [Python](https://www.python.org/) available on the PATH.
-You can use the one supplied with `vcpkg`, if you wish.
-You will find it in a folder called `C:\vcpkg\installed\x64-windows\tools\python3`.
 1. Microsoft MPI ([mpiexec](https://www.microsoft.com/en-us/download/details.aspx?id=57467)) must be available on the PATH.
 1. Ensure that an environment variable called `VCPKG_ROOT` points to the root folder of your `vcpkg` installation.
 1. Ensure that `vcpkg` will use the correct target-triplet for your needs, e.g. by setting an environment variable: